Wowiee3/SunwayCTF-challs/crypto_babyrsa/README.md

 Note: `docs/solve.py` can be used to check if the challenge is working as intended.
 It will solve the challenge and get the flag.

-Note: `attachments/babyRSA.txt` is generated using `docs/chall.py`.
+Note: `attachments/babyRSA.txt` was generated from `docs/chall.py`.